juabreu1/juabreu1/README.md

 <p align="center"> I solve problems through technology!🔮🚀🖥</p>&nbsp;
 <p align="center">I'm 18 years old and I started in this field a short time ago, but with a lot of effort and a lot of study.
-I'm passionate about simplifying people's lives with information. </p>&nbsp;
+I'm passionate about simplifying people's lives with an information. </p>&nbsp;

 <div  align="center" style="margin-bottom:100px">
 <img width=55% align="center"  src="https://github-readme-streak-stats.herokuapp.com?user=rafaelalexandrino&theme=radical&mode=weekly" />